tvvladimir2/programming_vladimir/dictionaries.md

 ```

 **Check a key in list with get( ) method:**
-Sometimes instead of getting this error, we may just want to know if the key exists or not and decide what to do based on it
+Sometimes instead of getting this `KeyError` error, we may just want to know if the key exists or not and decide what to do based on it.
-In that case we can use the dictionary's `get()` method:
+If the key is not found in the dictionary `get()` returns another specified value instead ('None', by default).

 ```python
 person1 = {"name": "Linus", "age": 21}